Bob Varsha

-Robert August "Bob" Varsha (born April 21, 1951) is an American broadcast journalist who specializes in covering motorsports.
+Robert August Varsha (born April 21, 1951) is an American broadcast journalist who specializes in covering motorsports.
 He is best known for being the lap-by-lap commentator for Formula 1 and CART series races for ESPN, ABC Sports, and Speed Channel among others.

 Early years

 Varsha was born in Northport, New York, and graduated from Dartmouth College in 1973 with a Bachelor of Arts degree in foreign language.
 While attending Dartmouth, Varsha won varsity letters in cross country and track.
 He made the finals of the U.S. Olympic Trials marathon event twice, doing so while attending Emory University School of Law.
 Varsha won the inaugural Peach Bowl Half Marathon in 1980 at a time of 1:08:23.

 Varsha practiced law in Atlanta, but his life took a different direction when TBS asked him to cover the Peachtree Road Race, which he headed as part of the Atlanta Track Club in 1980.
 He did so well that TBS offered him a part-time job.
-In 1986, Varsha joined ESPN, where he hosted the network's Formula One coverage as well many other international sports events including gymnastics, figure skating, track & field and 24 Hours of Le Mans.
+In 1986, Varsha joined ESPN, where he hosted the network's Formula One coverage as well the CART, the 24 Hours of Le Mans and many other sports including gymnastics, figure skating and track & field.